Table of Contents

 All these standards are so widely usedon the web that the web itself is sometimes said to have a “RESTful” architectural style.

-How does REST work?
+How does a REST web service work?

 REST design is more straightforward to understand and use than SOAP.
 With REST Web services every REST resource is represented by a URL.
 This makes it easy to write and configure clients for REST Web services.